Chris Greening

-Chris Greening is a biochemist, microbiologist, academic, and journalist.
+Chris Greening (born February 25, 1987) is a biochemist, microbiologist, academic, and journalist.
 He is a professor of microbiology and leads the One Health Microbiology group and Global Change Research Program of the Biomedicine Discovery Institute at Monash University in Melbourne, Australia.
 He is most known for his work on the basis, role, and significance of the microbial metabolism of trace gases such as hydrogen, methane, carbon monoxide, and carbon dioxide.
 He has held prestigious fellowships from the CSIRO (2014–2016), Australian Research Council (2017–2019), and National Health and Medical Research Council (2020–2024) and was awarded the Fenner Medal 2022 from the Australian Academy of Science.
 Greening was awarded the Prime Minister's Prize for Life Scientist of the Year in 2023.

 Early life and education

 Greening was born in a working-class family, and grew up in Wallasey, Clevedon, and Nailsea.
 He completed his secondary education at Nailsea School and received scholarships to attend St. Catherine's College, University of Oxford.
 He graduated with a degree in molecular and cellular biochemistry in 2010.
 After emigrating to New Zealand, he earned his Ph.D. in microbiology and immunology from the University of Otago in 2014.
 His dissertation, "Physiological roles of the three [NiFe]-hydrogenases in Mycobacterium smegmatis", was primarily supervised by Gregory Cook and was formally recognized as "exceptional".

 Between 2002 and 2017, he served as a staff member for various video game music websites.
 While still studying at Nailsea School, he was the co-webmaster for SquareSound, a website dedicated to music from Square Enix games., and later founded Square Enix Music Online in 2006 and VGM Online in 2014.
 These websites featured a database of soundtracks, news articles, soundtrack reviews, interviews with composers, and composer biographies.
 He also served as a publicist for video game concerts and documentaries, as well as an author of an academic book on the topic.